fpgmaas/deptry/docs/docs/usage.md

 deptry .
 ```

+Where `.` is the path to the root directory of the project to be scanned.
+All other arguments should be specified relative to this directory.

 ## pyproject.toml vs requirements.txt

 To determine the project's dependencies, _deptry_ will scan the root directory for a `pyproject.toml` file with a `[tool.poetry.dependencies]` section and for a file called `requirements.txt`.